mischavandenburg/blog/content/zet/arch-backup-setup-1.md

 ---
 For the past few months I've been stuyding every hour of free time that I had.
 Now that I reached my certification goals for now, I finally had some time to do a chore I had been meaning to do for a long time.

 My Arch Linux system is fully encrypted, and I make backups.
 But I was still doing it a bit haphazardly, usually every Friday.
-I fired the commmand of by hand.

 I wanted to automate this for a long time now, but I never got round to it.
 Today I made the first steps, but it is still in progress.